 Keep Credit Card Balances as Low as Possible

 One of the best ways to lower your credit utilization ratio is to keep your card balances as low as possible.
 One way to do that is by following the 15/3 credit card payment strategy.
-This strategy has you make an additional credit card payment each month to keep your average balance as low as possible.
+This strategy has you make an additional credit card payment each month to minimize your average balance.

 Pay Off Your Balances

-In a similar vein, one way to keep your credit utilization ratio low is to start the habit of paying off your credit cards in full, each and every month.
-While there are differing opinions on whether you should pay off your credit card in full, there’s no doubt that doing so will help keep your utilization rate low.
+In a similar vein, one way to keep your credit utilization ratio low is to avoid carrying a balance on your credit cards.
+If you can start the habit of paying off your credit cards in full, each and every month, doing so will help keep your utilization ratio low.

 Request a Credit Limit Increase